-Categorizing types of calls or emails, and then analysing them for the occurrence of similar types of words and phrases can give an insight into the reasons for customers' interactions.
+No other contact centre solution apart from customer contact analytics can provide a solid understanding of why customers are calling.
+Categorising types of calls, and then analysing them for the occurrence of similar types of words and phrases can give an insight into the reasons for customers' calls.
 For example, a category such as 'sales' might be analysed for patterns, and it is discovered that the words 'delivery' and 'website' are mentioned in a disproportionate number of them.
-Analysing some of these conversations, it may be found that the website does not highlight delivery times effectively enough, leading to unnecessary calls or emails to the contact centre, rather than the customer purchasing on the website.
-This value-add functionality that analytics can provide can be seen to still be in the early stages with a significant minority of users not maximising their comprehension of why customers call.
+Listening to some of these conversations, it may be found that the website does not highlight delivery times effectively enough, leading to unnecessary calls to the contact centre, rather than the customer purchasing on the website.
+The automatic categorisation of calls, based on the types of words and phrases that typically get used within these types of calls, is a starting point.
+Analytics solutions can then add non-audio data, such as desktop activity or account status, and the tracking of word usage compared with its historical use (e.g. a 300% rise in the use of the phrase "can't logon" after a software upgrade) can quickly indicate and identify issues that can be handed to the relevant department much more quickly than typical inter-department channels could usually manage.